top of page

 Carmel, whose idea it was to hold the Sustainable Couture Opening Night event in an aviation museum hangar, has been a part of Sustainable Couture from its inception.
 Over the years, Carmel’s creative flair and imagination has seen her fabulous entries in ‘wearable art’ events take out the top awards, both in the NT and interstate, including being a showcase finalist at Wearable Art Mandurah, Western Australia in 2016, 2017 and 2018.

 Carmel was one of the six Sustainable Couture designers who presented their well-received 'Edge of Centre’ collection at Eco Fashion Week Australia 2018 in Fremantle.
-She was also a featured designer in the event’s ‘UpCycling Challenge’: to design a garment using only men’s preloved shirts.
+She was also a featured designer in the event’s ‘Upcycling Challenge’: to design a garment using only men’s preloved shirts.
 Twenty-five white shirts later, she’d created a beautiful bridal gown which drew a lot of attention when on display and was written up in That’s Life magazine.

 A long-time dressmaker and passionate about the environment, Carmel prefers to reuse and repurpose, and loves working with vintage pre-loved or found natural materials that 'come with a story’.
 She’s never far from her sewing machine and can transform the humblest op shop finds into red-carpet show-stoppers.
 Carmel enjoys making her unique one-off, slow fashion collections for the annual runway events.